 Let Life Bloom

 At Diablo Valley School, it’s not uncommon for students to take college-level classes as young teenagers.
-Italian, computer programming, dance, theater — these are just some of the classes kids as young as 13 have taken at the local community college and elsewhere.
+Italian, computer programming, dance, culinary arts, theater — these are just some of the classes kids as young as 13 have taken at the local community college and elsewhere.

 And college is just one way, perhaps not the most important way, that DVS students engage the adult world.
 Kids have gotten real jobs as soon as the law allows, and start and run a seemingly endless stream of projects that link them to or mimic what adults do, from in-house snack bars and sushi clubs to field trips and dance parties.